rankkasade/RP_Launches/README.md

 ## How to Run Tests

 1. Run `npm install` to install all the necessary dependencies.
-2. Run `npm test` to launch test execution.
+2. Run `npm test` to launch test execution with Playwright test runner.
+3. Run `npm j-test` to launch test execution with Playwright test runner.

 After running the tests, an Allure report can be generated using the command `allure generate --clean && allure open`.
 This will show a detailed report of all the test cases including the ones that failed with the error message.